Calistrat Cuțov

-Calistrat Ilie Cuțov (born 10 October 1948) is a retired Romanian boxer.
-He won the European lightweight title in 1969 and an Olympic bronze medal in 1968.
-He also competed in the light-welterweight division at the 1972 and 1976 Olympics, but was eliminated before reaching semifinals.
+Calistrat Ilie Cuțov (10 October 1948 – c.
+19 March 2025) was a Romanian boxer who won the European lightweight title in 1969 and an Olympic bronze medal in 1968.
+He also competed in the light-welterweight division at the 1972 and 1976 Olympics, but was eliminated before reaching the semifinals.
 He retired after winning a bronze medal at the 1977 European Championships, with a record of 11 losses out of 398 bouts.
-Since 1981 he has worked as a boxing coach.
+From 1981 onwards, he worked as a boxing coach.
 His trainees include Daniel Dumitrescu.

+Background

+Cuțov was born in Smârdan, Tulcea, Romania on 10 October 1948.
 His brother Simion was also an Olympic medalist in boxing.
+Calistrat Cuțov's body was discovered in Bucharest on 19 March 2025, at the age of 76.